themachinethatgoesping/themachinethatgoesping/docs/source/usage/navigation_data_processing.rst

 3) Get echo sounder position for random ping time points
 ========================================================

-The user can now retrieve the position and attitude of the registered target sensors (add_target) as GeoLocation object.
+The user can now retrieve the position and attitude of the registered target sensors (add_target) as Geolocation object.

-The returned type of GeoLocation (GeoLocationLocal or GeoLocationLatLon) is determined by the type of the navigation interpolator (NavigationInterpolatorLocal or NavigationInterpolatorLatLon)
+The returned type of Geolocation (GeolocationLocal or GeolocationLatLon) is determined by the type of the navigation interpolator (NavigationInterpolatorLocal or NavigationInterpolatorLatLon)

 .. image:: https://mybinder.org/badge_logo.svg
    :target: https://mybinder.org/v2/gh/themachinethatgoesping/tutorials/main?urlpath=lab%2Ftree%2Fusage%2Fnavigation_data_processing.ipynb